Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 Wig specialists are very sensitive to this and will try to make the fitting as easy as possible for you.
 The most important thing is that you don’t rush things and you get a wig that you feel suits you.

 You might want to choose your wig before your hair begins to fall out.
 This way, it's much easier for the wig specialist to match your real hair style and colour.
-It also gives you a bit of time to get used to the idea of wearing a wig. if you do this, you might need to get a smaller size once your have lost your hair.
+It also gives you a bit of time to get used to the idea of wearing a wig.
+If you try wigs on when you still have hair, remember that you might need a smaller size so that it fits when you have lost all your hair.
+Ask the wig fitter for advice about this.
 Or you can choose a wig that adjusts to head size.
-Ask the wig fitter for advice about this

 Many people find it helps to bring along a relative or good friend to their wig fitting.
 They can support you through this tough time as well as help you choose a wig that suits you best.